JvanKatwijk/qt-dab/README.md

 is given in the user's manual.

 ------------------------------------------------------------------------
-Using other bands than Band III or L Band
+Using user specified than Band III or L Band
 ------------------------------------------------------------------------

 While it is known that the DAB transmissions are now all in Band III,